convertigo/convertigo-doc/programming-guide/backend-developers/index.md

 ![REST project projects view](../../images/pguide_img/backend/ws/06_restws_projects_view.png)

-There are two ways of creating the transactions in the Connector.
-If the Web Service has a yaml or json schema you can import it and transactions will be automatically created or else you can manually set up the transactions.
+There are two ways of creating Connector and Transactions.
+If the Web Service has a YAML or JSWON openAPI definition (Swagger definition) you can import it and transactions will be automatically created or else you can manually set up the transactions.

 #### __Manual transactions__